mikaels1997/AoC2022/README.md

 # AoC2022
-My implementation of the Advent of Code 2022 tasks
+My Python implementation for the Advent of Code 2022 tasks